 Possession of Schedule V and VI controlled substances are both misdemeanors and carry the potential of fines up to $500 and $250, respectively.

 Drug distribution carries much harsher penalties than simple possession, and vary based on the amount the accused intended to sell and the specific controlled substances involved in the alleged crime.
 Intent to distribute a Schedule I or II substance carries a minimum prison sentence of five years (up to a maximum of 40) and a fine of up to $500,000, for example.
-State code Section 18.2-248 covers each of the associated penalties for Virginia drug distribution in full.
+State code Section 18.2-248 covers each of the associated penalties for NoVa drug distribution in full.

 Simply owning or residing in a dwelling or vehicle where drugs are found to be present is not necessarily evidence that a person knowingly possessed the illegal controlled substance.
 As such, more proof is often required to secure a conviction under local drug laws.

-In addition, a skilled Virginia drug lawyer will often argue that simple drug paraphernalia, such as a glass pipe or rolled up dollar bill, was not intended for the use of illegal substances.
+In addition, a skilled NoVa drug lawyer will often argue that simple drug paraphernalia, such as a glass pipe or rolled up dollar bill, was not intended for the use of illegal substances.
 Normally under state law, ownership of drug paraphernalia is illegal and denotes any equipment, material, or product for the use or concealment of drugs.

 In paraphernalia cases, prosecutors must prove that the items suspected in drug use were primarily used in relation to drugs, which usually requires more evidence than the mere presence of paraphernalia.
 An attorney could also look into these factors.